 Beckett Simonon Dowler Cap Toe Sole

-- Leather outsole, midsole, and insole
+- Leather outsole, rubber midsole, leather insole

 - Resoleable Blake stitch